MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 There are a number of situations where an entity's ownership is changed automatically.
 These situations act exactly if the ownership was changed via `entity.owner.set(...)`:
   1. When an entity is [grabbed by](#grabbing-and-holding-entities) or [attached to](#attaching-entities) a player
      * This ensures frame-accurate position updates when tracking player movement.
-  2. When an entity [collides](#collisions) with another entity or player (if "preserve ownership on collision" is disable in the Property panel)
+  2. When an entity [collides](#collisions) with another entity or player (if "preserve ownership on collision" is disable in the Properties panel)
       * This makes it easy to have the collided entities act with [low latency for the player](#why-local-scripts-and-ownership-matter-network-latency) from then on.
   3. When a [player leaves the world](#player-entering-and-exiting-a-world)
       * The entities they [own](#entity-ownership) transfer to the server.